 Walnut oil protects your hair from infections

-Besides eating walnuts daily, apply walnut oil directly to your hair to protect it.
-Walnut oil prevents infections, due to its powerful antimicrobial and anti-bacterial properties.
+In addition, you could apply walnut oil directly to your hair.
+Walnut oil prevents infections, due to its powerful antimicrobial and antibacterial properties.

 Furthermore, walnut oil hydrates, strengthen and thickens the hair.
-Massage the hair gently to nourish them.
-Moreover, people use it as a home remedy for dealing with dandruff, preventing growing of gray hair, and even for faster hair growth.
+Massage the hair gently to nourish it.
+Moreover, people use it as a home remedy for dealing with dandruff, preventing growing of gray hair, and faster hair growth.